 Where are my property lines?

 Property lines can best be determined by calling a surveyor.
 Many surveyors are listed in the Winona Telephone Directory.
 The City of Winona does not mark property lines.

 What do I need to know about putting up a fence?

 - Permits are not required in most cases (please call the Planning/Zoning Department at 507-457-8250 to verify).
 If fences are over 6 feet, a variance may be required.
 If over 7 feet, a variance is required along with a permit.

 - Determine your property lines by contacting a surveyor.

 - You may put your fence up to, but not on, the property line.
 On street sides, it must be at least one foot back from the sidewalk.

 - Fences may be up to 6 feet high in the rear (non street side) and up to 4 feet high in the front (street side) of the lot.
+In residential districts, fences over 6 feet may need a variance.
 In business and industrial zoning districts, fences may be up to 8 feet in the rear yard.

 - For corner lots, height regulations and setbacks differ, so please call the Inspections Department at 507-457-8231.
 In any R-district on any corner lot, no fence shall be erected or maintained within 8 feet of the corner (the point of intersection of the right-of-way lines), which interferes with traffic visibility across the corner.

 - Placing the "nice" side toward the neighboring lot is a courtesy to neighbors, however, there is no code to require this practice.

 Who do I contact about sidewalks and concrete?